friemen/reactnet/README.md

 to avoid inconsistencies and bouncing effects and gracefully handles infinite loops caused by cyclic dependencies.

-It will be the core of a [reactor](https://github.com/friemen/reactor) re-implementation.
+It will be the foundation of a [reactor](https://github.com/friemen/reactor) re-implementation.

 Key ideas of reactnet are: